2026 Departure Dates by Month

 - Dinner examples include a variety of pastas (Mac & Cheese and others), burritos, stews, veggies, etc.

 - Lunches consist of trail food, fruits, and veggies.
-Examples include: pita, bagels, salami, cheeses, hummus, fresh veggies, dried fruits, peanut butter, trail mix, energy bars, etc. Lunches are carried in a shared bear can or stuff sack that the participants can pull from as needed.
+Examples include pita, bagels, salami, cheeses, hummus, fresh veggies, dried fruits, peanut butter, trail mix, and energy bars.
+Lunches are carried in a shared bear can or stuff sack that the participants can pull from as needed.

 Will we receive updates during the summer camp session?

-- See here for more Frequently Asked Questions.
+- See here for additional Frequently Asked Questions.